Consumer medicine information

 Wait 15 minutes before replacing your contact lenses.

-Be careful not to touch the dropper tip against your eye, eyelid or anything else to avoid injury and contaminating the eye drops.
+Be careful not to touch the dropper tip against your eye, eyelid or anything else to avoid contaminating the eye drops.

 If you are not sure whether to skip the dose, talk to your doctor or pharmacist.